Governor of Salahaddin province in Northern Iraq Ahmad Abdullah al-Cuburi said they are now in control of Tiqrit.

 Taliban agree that their responsible for destraction of Karachi Airport

-The Pakistani Taliban have said they were behind an attack at the country's largest airport that killed at least 28 people, including 10 militants.
+Pakistani Taliban have said they were behind an attack at the country's

+The raid began late on Sunday at a terminal used for cargo and VIP flights at Karachi international airport.
 Following reports of fresh violence early on Monday, army officials said the siege was now over and flights were set to resume in the afternoon.

 Karachi has been a target for many attacks by the Taliban.